 Big green leaves, lush foliage?
 Times will probably be tough when drought sets in.
 Small leaves and fewer of them?
 There’s much less water needed overall.
 What about leaves with a coating of fuzz or a waxy layer?
 These are great adaptations to prevent water loss.

-How to Find Drought-Resistant Plants
+How to Find Drought Tolerant Garden Plants

 It can take time to switch your plants over to drought-resilient varieties, but it’s a good thing to keep in mind when adding new perennials to your garden.
 And it’s a good goal to have in general.
 After all, if you get the right plants in place now, your garden will look glorious no matter how stingy nature is with water.